jadsaab/ThePoliticker/README.md

 ## How do you use The Politicker?

-The home page looks like this:
+From the home page...

 ![Screenshot of The Politicker home page.](./media/screenshot_home.png)

-Enter the name of a Canadian Member of Parliament (MP):
+...enter the name of a Canadian Member of Parliament (MP):

 ![Screenshot showing the MP field before pressing enter.](./media/screenshot_choose_MP.png)

 Next, enter a topic.
-Autocomplete suggestions are limited to those discussed by the selected MP:
+Autocomplete suggestions are limited to those discussed by the selected MP (note that autocomplete functionality may not work for all browsers):

 ![Screenshot showing the result of choosing an MP (a picture of the MP appears).
 Also shows the topic field partially filled out.](./media/screenshot_choose_topic.png)